best air purifier for asthmatic

 Noise Level in Sleep Mode 24 dB

-Filter Compatibility HEPA-grade original filter, with options including Toxin Absorber, Smoke Remover, and Pet Allergy filters
+Filter Types HEPA-grade original filter, Toxin Absorber, Smoke Remover, Pet Allergy filters

 Pros: